jessica5626/23-1-javascript-team/README.md

 # 23-1-javascript-team

-Hello !
-We are TEAM 4
+♥ Hello !
+We are TEAM 4 ♥

 We are SeokMin's FanClub.

-Bae SeokMin is PRETTY and CUTE ^^
+BaeSeokMin is PRETTY and CUTE ^^

-Thank you for Watching !
+Thank you for Watching ~ ♥